hongh233/TigerTalk/README.md

 ---
 ## How to Deploy

 This project is deployed on AWS.
-Frontend is on S3 and backend is running on EC2 server.
+Frontend is on S3 and Backend is running on EC2 server.
 There is a recommended tutorial video on how to do this by Phegon Dev: https://www.youtube.com/watch?v=YC7NBNICGeY

 ---
 ## Tips